This Is England '88: Episode 2

 Despite Woody's misgivings about the responsibilities associated with a promotion, he is seemingly convinced after a dinner out with Jennifer and his boss.
 Lol turns to a religious, concerned paediatric nurse for help, and finally pays a visit to Combo in prison.
 She thanks him for having always been there to support her, and apologises for the way she treated him when he returned to the gang five and a half years prior.
 Shaun takes centre-stage for his acting debut, and Smell's suspicions are heightened when she walks in on him and Fay 'rehearsing' a kiss backstage before the performance.
 Fay has a party at her house to celebrate the success of the play, and Shaun finds her upstairs alone in her bedroom.
 The two talk about their growing feelings for each other and despite agreeing not to get any more serious, they are unable to control their passions and end up having sex.
 Smell arrives at Fay's house intending to apologise to Shaun for her jealousy earlier in the evening, but walks in on Shaun and Fay in bed.
 Smell angrily breaks up with Shaun and storms out, leaving him devastated.
-Gadget asks Woody about the canny folk of the forest; Woody laughs and taps the side of his nose with his forefinger.